Data protection and cloud computing

 Cloud and data protection laws

-If you store or process personal data in the cloud, you will most likely have the overall responsibility for complying with the General Data Protection Regulation (GDPR).
+If you store or process personal data in the cloud, you will most likely have the overall responsibility for complying with the UK General Data Protection Regulation (UK GDPR).

 Under the data protection laws, a cloud customer is usually viewed as a data controller if they determine the purposes for which and the manner in which the data is being processed.
 You are therefore likely to have the responsibility for how the data is handled, even if you don't have full control over the cloud.